rootxdwt/Betterdownload/README.md

 # Betterdownload
-will make your downloads faster
+faster download by requesting concurrently with goroutine.